The objective of the research was to discover the ontology of cultural evolution in general and cultural change as a specific aspect.

 Their energy conservation function is “supernatural” which in this case means that they have an extremely superior energy and power to develop the tasks they are doing.

 Cultures need heroes to make cultural breakthroughs.
 The evolution of a cultural archetype is necessarily a breakthrough that requires heroes.

-Their achievements are celebrated by the society and the heroes are honored because people generate identification with their deeds and their capacities.
+Their achievements are celebrated by society and the heroes are honored because people generate identification with their deeds and their capacities.

-Heroes as change agents
+Heroes as Change Agents

 After the change has been achieved, heroes are no longer necessary.
 In this case, there are two alternatives:

 - Heroes return to their former role and the heroic action is part of their history.